junxit/us-congress-bills-111/bill.md

 - **(a)** *Meetings* The Commission shall meet at the call of the Chairperson or a majority of its members.
 - **(b)** *Hearings* The Commission may hold such hearings and undertake such other activities as the Commission determines necessary to carry out its duties.
-- **(c)** *Other resources* The Commission shall have reasonable access to materials, resources, statistical data, and other such information the Commission determines necessary to carry out its duties from the Library of Congress, the Office of National Drug Control Policy, the Department of State, the Department of Justice, the Drug Enforcement Administration, the Department of Defense (including the United States Southern Command), and other agencies of the executive and legislative branches of the Federal Government.
+- **(c)** *Other resources* The Commission shall have reasonable access to documents, statistical data, and other such information the Commission determines necessary to carry out its duties from the Library of Congress, the Office of National Drug Control Policy, the Department of State, the Department of Health and Human Services, the Department of Justice, the Drug Enforcement Administration, the Department of Defense (including the United States Southern Command), and other agencies of the executive and legislative branches of the Federal Government.
 The Chairperson of the Commission shall make requests for such access in writing when necessary.
 The General Services Administration (GSA) shall make office space available for day-to-day Commission activities and for scheduled Commission meetings.
 Upon request, the Administrator of General Services shall provide, on a reimbursable basis, such administrative support as the Commission requests to fulfill its duties.
-- **(d)** *Authority To use the United States mails* The Commission may use the United States mails in the same manner and under the same conditions as other departments and agencies of the United States.
+- **(d)** *Authority to use the United States mails* The Commission may use the United States mails in the same manner and under the same conditions as other departments and agencies of the United States.
-- **(e)** *Authority To contract* Subject to the Federal Property and Administrative Services Act of 1949, the Commission is authorized to enter into contracts with Federal and State agencies, private firms, institutions, and individuals for the conduct of activities necessary to the discharge of its duties and responsibilities.
+- **(e)** *Authority to contract* Subject to the Federal Property and Administrative Services Act of 1949, the Commission is authorized to enter into contracts with Federal and State agencies, private firms, institutions, and individuals for the conduct of activities necessary to the discharge of its duties and responsibilities.
 A contract, lease, or other legal agreement entered into by the Commission may not extend beyond the date of termination of the Commission.

 ## § 8.
 Staff